Embarking on a cross country journey?

 6. Take Breaks

 Moving can be exhausting physically and mentally, so taking breaks throughout the day is essential.
-If possible, try to schedule breaks into your moving timeline so you can take a few minutes (or even an hour) to rest and recharge.
-Additionally, ensure you have plenty of snacks and drinks on hand so you can stay hydrated and fueled throughout the day.
+Try to schedule breaks into your moving timeline so you can take a few minutes (or even an hour) to rest and recharge.
+Additionally, ensure you have plenty of snacks and drinks to stay hydrated and fueled throughout the day.